emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    the material to which they are contributing.
 (See `"Licensing" in "Contributing to the MPS" <../contributing.rst#licensing>`_.)

-   If they have, yalk to them or get someone to talk to them about the matter.
+   If they have, talk to them or get someone to talk to them about the matter.
 Do not proceed.

 #.
 Does the branch build and pass tests on all `target platforms